 Fundraising presentations are hard work.
 You're bombarded with challenging questions from investors, worn out by long days, and struggling to...

-Investment decision-making is not a wholly rational process.
-Are you using all the tools at your disposal to create and...
+Investment decision-making is not totally rational.
+Are you using all the tools at your disposal to create and deliver persuasive...

-Do your public speaking skills enable you to inspire, motivate and influence others?
-Many leaders in the corporate world are...
+Do your public speaking skills inspire, motivate and influence others?
+They should.
+Many leaders are nervous of public speaking.
+Some...

 Better Body Language We all know that body language is important in business.
 But how important?
 And does is really...